550tealeaves/DATA71200_sum2024_550/project 3/Readme.md

 In the scaled data, the accuracy dropped to 0.29 for training set and 0.24 for test set.

 ## 95% Variance
 The unscaled data makes it harder to distinguish between positive and negatives for the features.
 Most of the visualization has a teal color that ranges from 0.1 to -0.1.
 The scaled data makes this distinction much clearer.
-While overall, teal is probably the most common in the visualization, it is much easier to see the positive and negatives
+While overall, teal is probably the most common in the visualization, it is much easier to see the positive and negatives.

+## NVF
+NVF can identify the original components of the combined data and its useful when the data is positive.
+We see in the visualizations that most of the features are very close to 0.
+In the scaled, "vegetables" & "pepperoni" have the highest positive value.